wassimans/100DaysOfSwiftUI/README.md

 ## UnitConverter
 An app that handles unit conversions: users will select an input unit and an output unit, then enter a value, and see the output of the conversion.

+TODO: implement a generic function to calculate the unit conversions.

 <img src="./Assets/Images/UnitConverter.png" width="300" height="649">